 On a coding workshop you would think so wouldn’t you?
 However, we believe that teaching code does not have necessarily screen led and often teach concepts through physical games/activities.

 As described above we use activities to teach.
 Our philosophy is to make learning fun so all of our methods are injected with metaphors and anecdotes.
 Our instructors are very experienced software professionals which enables them to adapt to many different groups of students and their different needs.

 We currently have beginner & skilled workshops and are working on a learning path covering a broad spectrum of technology classes that run within a school's curriculum.

 This is always changing as prices fluctuate, however we believe we are very competitive with equivalent workshops/courses offered by competing companies.

 Yes, it is a requirement for instructing on any workshop that each instructor and assistant has a valid Working with Children Check.

 Yes - we have a student games website located at: https://nexgencodecamp.github.io/studentgames/

 We recognize that most of our classes will follow a bell curve distribution.
 Our objective is to challenge those who are finding things easy and provide more help to those who are struggling.
 Ultimately we want every student to have an enjoyable experience over the duration of the workshop.

 For sure!
 We are developing new workshops/courses and Python is one of them.

 Primarily because it is easy to learn and there are no barriers to entry

 We really try to pack a lot in; along with coding the robotics workshop gives students insight into mechatronics and the coding workshops are complemented by game design.
 We also make sure students take regular breaks to avoid eye-strain and have food and exercise breaks.

-Our instructors are either developers and/or designers, each with a number of years of industry experience in technology and education.
+Our instructors are either professional software developers, designers, hardware engineers or animators, each with a number of years of industry experience in technology and education.
 We believe this gives us an edge as they are able to bring relevant, anecdotal knowledge to the courses they instruct.
 All of our instructors have up to date working with children checks.
 The WWCC numbers are available on request.